 Dampness, Rot and Infestation

-Repair Category 2
+Repair Category 1

-Notes There is evidence of wood boring insect infestation to the timbers with the roof space.
-This can be treated by a Timber Specialist contractor.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney Stacks

 Repair Category N/A

 Notes Not applicable.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.